alexzorin/authy/README.md

 done
 ```

+**"My Twitch (or other site) token is different to the one I see in the Authy app?"**

+This is expected, depending on what the site is.

+In Authy, there are two types of secrets:

+- **Tokens**: You sign up to a website, you scan a QR code, and you have TOTP up and running.
+You can export that secret to other TOTP apps and the code will match.
+- **Apps**: The website has exported their authentication flow to Authy's proprietary service.
+Authy assigns a different TOTP secret for every device where you install Authy.
+Each device will generate different codes, but they will all work.
+If you deregister any device, its TOTP secret gets revoked.

+Twitch (and a handful of other sites) are the latter: Authy Apps.

+Now, `authy-export` registers itself as a device on your Authy account.
+Per the explanation above, that means it is assigned a different TOTP secret for any site which is an Authy App, which means it will generate a different code.
+The code will work as long as you don't deregister the `authy-export` device from your Authy account.

+This is unfortunate, but the fact is: you cannot delete your Authy account if you want to keep using TOTP-based authentication with Twitch.
+If you do, all the TOTP secrets will be revoked, and you will locked out.
+It happened to me, and Twitch support chose to not help me out ^_^.

 **Batch support**

 When environment variable named `AUTHY_EXPORT_PASSWORD` exists, `authy-export` does not ask for a password and uses the variable instead.
 Use with care!